 The CEZW Task Force is working to identify, create, and pilot partnerships to support the adoption of better alternatives to single-use plastics and, wherever possible, replacing single-use items with durable reusables, which are the best alternatives to single-use items.

-- Along with free options from the tap, water fountains, and refill stations, single-use water for sale is now only available in aluminum cans at George Mason University as of July 2021.
-Mason worked with Coca-Cola to confirm the elimination of all plastic bottles by 2025, with very limited potential exemptions or extensions for lines not able to be offered in aluminum cans or alternative means (e.g., fountain or other refill options, glass, boxes, etc.), pending regulatory approval.
+- July 2021: Along with free options from the tap, water fountains, and refill stations, single-use water bottles for sale are now only available in aluminum cans at George Mason University as of July 2021.
+Mason worked with Coca-Cola to confirm the elimination of all plastic bottles by 2025, with very limited potential exemptions or extensions for lines that cannot be offered in aluminum cans or alternative means (e.g., fountain or other refill options, glass, boxes, etc.), pending regulatory approval.

-- Plastic shopping bags were eliminated in July 2021 and compostable foodservice items (compostable in our industrial composting facility) replaced all single-use plastic and polystyrene items as of July 2021.
+- July 2021: Plastic shopping bags were eliminated in July 2021 and industrially compostable foodservice items replaced all single-use plastic and polystyrene items as of July 2021.
+All items are compostable with Mason’s industrial compost partner, Freestate Farms.

 Resources for the Mason Community